Control of uniflagellar soft robots at low Reynolds number using buckling instability: Results

 \section{Results}

 We have used Algorithm \ref{Algo} to follow a helical path.
-The points characterizing the desired trajectory (the sequence ${\bf p}_{1:2}$), the robot trajectory, and a few screenshots of the robot itself are shown in Fig. \ref{path_H_robo}.
+The points characterizing the desired trajectory (the sequence ${\bf p}_{1:2}$), the robot trajectory, and a few screenshots of the robot itself are shown in Fig.~\ref{path_H_robo}.
+An animation of this simulation can also be found in this \href{https://youtu.be/WbI9zL-ogM8}{{link}}.
 We observe that overall the robot has been able to follow the desired points with reasonable accuracy.
-The robot head (blue spheres in the figure) is the point that is expected to follow the desired points (red asterisks) sequentially.
+The robot head (the spheres in the figure) is the point that is expected to follow the desired points (the asterisks) sequentially.